Think you classes may not be available in your version of QuickBooks? Fear not…this is the Q&A for you.

 A: Don’t worry!
 You did not purchase the wrong version of QuickBooks.
 The Class field is available for all versions of QuickBooks except for Simple Start and QuickBooks allows you to customize all settings for your needs.

 Classes give you a way to classify your transactions.
 You can use classes to classify your income and expenses by any meaningful breakdown.
 We suggest adding property owners as a Class and properties as a Subclass.
 If you don’t see it, you just need to turn on class tracking.

 To do so, open the Edit menu and click Preferences.

 Click Accounting in the list to the left.
 Then, click the Company Preferences tab and check the Use class tracking box.

 When the class tracking feature is on, a message will appear if you try to close a form without assigning a Class to the transaction.
-For example, if you enter a rent transaction and do not specify the property or property owner in the Class field, a message will appear prompting you to assign a Class to the line items.
+For example, if you enter a rent transaction and do not specify the property or property owner in the Class field, QuickBooks will prompt you to assign a Class to the line items.